agos-tech/toolchain-config/README.md

    Where `<COMMIT_REF>` points to a commit reference.

 3. Kick-starting `nitpick` which will now control the toolchain configuration:

    ```
    % poetry run pre-commit run nitpick
    ```

+4. Configure the semantic release in `package.json`, take inspiration from this very repository's [configuration](package.json).
+In particular, the version bump needs to be adapted to target the specific file hosting defining the value.

 ### Other projects